 The Internet world is in transition mode now and will take much time to grow completely.
 For the people who don’t know what is this.
 The explanation is here, till now we have known Internet Protocol Version 4(IPv4) and with recent innovation in technology, IPv4 is not sufficient to identify the devices across the internet.

-The people who are accessing the website containing IPv6 and the have VPN connection with no IPv6 support can fall in danger.
-Because the request made from their system will not go through the encrypted tunnel, thus causes DNS leak problem.
+The people who are accessing the website containing IPv6 and have a VPN connection with no IPv6 support can fall in danger.
+Because the request made from their system will not go through the encrypted tunnel, thus causes a DNS leak problem.

 Solution for IPv6

 Check with your VPN provider, if they are providing full support for IPv6.
 At least they should have a feature to block IPv6 requests.
 If they don’t have any of the options, simply switch VPN providers for your own shake.